Bielefeld: History

 The town's synagogue was burned in 1938 during the Kristallnacht pogrom carried out against Jewish population.
 In 1944, Boeing B-17 Flying Fortresses of the USAAF bombed the gas works at Bielefeld on 20 September and the marshaling yard on 30 September; Bielefeld was bombed again on 7 October and the RAF bombed the town on the night of 4/5 December.
 On 17 January 1945, B-17s bombed the nearby Paderborn marshalling yard, and the railway viaduct in the suburb of Schildesche.
 On 14 March the RAF bombed the viaduct again, wrecking it.
 This was the first use of the RAF's 10 tonne Grand Slam bomb.
 American troops entered the city in April 1945.

 Due to the presence of a number of barracks built during the 1930s and its location next to the main East-West Autobahn in northern Germany, after World War II Bielefeld became a headquarters town for the fighting command of the British Army of the Rhine – BAOR (the administrative and strategic headquarters were at Rheindahlen near the Dutch border).
 Until the 1980s there was a large British presence in the barracks housing the headquarters of the British First Corps and support units, as well as schools, NAAFI shops, officers' and sergeants' messes and several estates of married quarters.
 The British presence was heavily scaled back after the reunification of Germany and most of the infrastructure has disappeared, with the final departure in 2020.

-In 1973 the first villages on the south side of the Teutoburg Forest were incorporated.
+As a part of larger municipal reforms in North Rhine-Westphalia, the city of Bielefeld was merged with the surrounding district of Bielefeld to form the “district-free city” of Bielefeld on 1 January 1973.
+This created the administrative structures and borders that the city has to this day.
+For the first time, Bielefeld was extended to the south side of the Teutoburg Forest.
+The city’s population rose from 167,000 to 320,000 and its area increased more than five-fold, from 48 to 259 km².